Wasserstein Distributionally Robust Shallow Convex Neural Networks: Introduction

 \paragraph{Distributionally robust neural networks.} Distributionally robust optimization (DRO), in \blue{the} ML \blue{setting}, aims to minimize the expected training loss of an \blue{ML} model over the most adverse data distribution within a distance of the training \blue{set, i.e., the distribution inside a specified ambiguity set, constructed from the available training data, that generates the biggest expected loss.} \blue{As demonstrated by~\cite{kuhn2019wasserstein}, DRO} minimizes the worst-case \blue{optimal} risk associated with the training of the model.
 Different authors have worked on distributionally robust neural networks. \cite{NEURIPS2023_53be3798} \blue{propose to train} deep neural networks using the first-order approximation of the Wasserstein DRO loss function \blue{in the} backpropagation \blue{but leave the numerical evaluation for future work.
 Wasserstein DRO uses the definition of the Wasserstein distance to construct the ambiguity set.
-We cover it in Section \ref{subsec:dro}.} The authors of~\cite{levy2020large} have developed a DRO gradient estimator that integrates into neural networks' \blue{non-convex} optimization pipeline similarly to the widely used stochastic gradient descent (SGD) optimizer.
+We cover it in Section \ref{subsec:dro}.} The authors of~\cite{levy2020large} have developed a DRO gradient estimator that integrates into neural networks' \blue{non-convex} optimization pipeline similarly to the widely used SGD optimizer.
 In~\cite{sagawa2020distributionally}, the authors propose a method to train deep NNs in a DRO fashion by defining the ambiguity set with groups of the training data and increasing regularization.
-These methods integrate distributional robustness in the training procedure of deep NNs but do not directly tackle the Wasserstein DRO problem, or an equivalent reformulation. \blue{They also all suffer from the lack of global optimality guarantees making them harder to deploy in large-scale critical applications.} Our proposition, while only applying to shallow networks, works with the tractable reformulation of the Wasserstein DRO problem proposed by~\cite{mohajerin2018data} \blue{and converges to a global optimum thanks to convexity}.
+These methods integrate distributional robustness in the training procedure of deep NNs but do not directly tackle the Wasserstein DRO problem, or an equivalent reformulation. \blue{They also all suffer from the lack of global optimality guarantees, making them harder to deploy in large-scale critical applications.} Our proposition, while only applying to shallow networks, builds on the tractable reformulation of the Wasserstein DRO problem proposed by~\cite{mohajerin2018data} and the convergence to a global optimum is ensured by its convex structure.